Hematopoietic Biorepository and Cellular Therapy

 • Assistance in the design and preparation of cells for Good Laboratory Practices (GLP) safety studies

-• Investigational New Drug Application (IND) preparation
+• Investigational New Drug Application (IND) support

 • Sourcing of clinical grade supplies and reagents